Apple boasts a whopping 89% brand loyalty

 Customer surveys are conducted every couple months by various firms to see where technology companies stand in relation to each other, and Apple has historically fared very well.
 This most recent study does not break that trend.

 UBS analysts conduced a survey of 515 customers with a focus on international high-end consumers to determine what percentage of customers would continue to buy smartphones manufactured by the same company as their current device, and what percentage would switch to a different company.
-Not surprisingly, a disproportionately large number of Apple customers – 89% – say they will stick with the company when the time comes to upgrade their device.

 The closest competitor, HTC, doesn’t even come close to that number (it scored a 39% retention rate).
 RIM, the company behind the Blackberry line, didn’t preform quite as well as anyone would have liked, dropping from 62 percent to 33 percent in the last 18 months.
 Samsung wasn’t far behind HTC, with 28% retention, followed by Motorola, which earned 25%.